An easy reference guide to help understand the most common terminology used in the world of email compliance.

 In technical terms, a Domain Name is a name that identifies an IP Address.
 Alphanumeric Domain Names came into being at least partly because they are easier for people to use, understand, and remember than the actual IP Address (which is simply a string of numbers separated by periods).
 A single Domain Name can identify one or more IP Addresses.
 Multiple Domain Names can also point to a single IP Address.

 In regard to OPTIZMO: Every OPTIZMO client is provided with a complimentary Managed Opt-Out Domain for use in collecting and processing Opt-Out requests.
-Clients have the option to change that Default Domain and/or add multiple Opt-Out Domains through the Managed Domain & IP Service within their SUPPRESS accounts.
+Clients have the option to change that Complimentary Domain and/or add multiple Opt-Out Domains through the Add a Domain process within their SUPPRESS accounts.

 Domain Suppression is the process through which an Advertiser suppresses an entire email domain such as .edu, .gov, .org, and so on, from email campaigns.
 The benefit of Domain Suppression is that an Advertiser and a Mailer can avoid liability and negative exposure by sending email to a high ranking domain that would not likely welcome unsolicited emails.